oliverklee/ext-seminars/Documentation/EN/Installation/InstallingTheExtension/Index.rst

 - You can choose the “Format of e-mails for attendees” to send text e-mail, HTML e-mail or HTML e-mail if the user enabled it.
-So that HTML e-mail will be send to the attendee of an event.
+So that HTML e-mail will be sent to the attendee of an event.

 In your TS setup, please set config.language and config.locale\_all so the extension will use the correct language in the front end.